 The Portuguese actually discovered the island they named St. Helena.

-as it was the perfect place to stop and take on water after a trip to Asia.
+This was done as St. Helena was the perfect place to stop and take on water

 How the English got Control

-Subsequently the Dutch decided to claim it in 1633, but never used it.
-In 1651
+Subsequently the Dutch decided to claim St. Helena in 1633, but never used it

-they abandoned it having created a colony on the Cape of Good Hope.
+and abandoned it in 1651 thaving created a colony on the Cape of Good Hope.

 Oliver Cromwell granted the English East India Company a charter in 1657.